dockstore/dockstore/_docs/getting-started-with-dockstore.md

 You can then use `dockstore tool publish` to see the list of available Docker images you can register with Dockstore.
 This is for you to publish tools that are auto-detected from Quay.io.
 The key is that Docker images you wish to (quick) publish have the following qualities:

-0. public
+0. Public
-0. at least one valid tag.
+0. At least one valid tag.
 In order to be valid, a tag has to:
     * be automated from a GitHub, Bitbucket, or GitLab reference
     * have the reference be linked to the `Dockerfile`
     * have the reference be linked a corresponding `Dockstore.cwl`